 Francis Scott Key Bridge in Baltimore collapses after column hit by large ship; vehicles, people in water

-The Francis Scott Key Bridge in Baltimore collapsed early Tuesday after a column was hit by a large container ship, sending an unknown number of vehicles and people into the Patapsco River, authorities said.
+The Francis Scott Key Bridge in Baltimore collapsed early Tuesday after a column was hit by a large container ship, sending vehicles and people into the Patapsco River, authorities said.

+Baltimore City Fire Chief James Wallace told reporters it is "an active search and rescue."

+"We may be looking for upwards of seven individuals, that's the latest information we have."
+He said a search was being conducted on and in the water and on the ship's deck.

+Wallace said at least two people have been rescued form the water -- one wasn't hurt and one was in "very serious" condition."

+Maryland Gov. Wes Moore declared a state of emergency, saying in a statement that "we are working with an interagency team to quickly deploy federal resources from the Biden Administration.
+We are thankful for the brave men and women who are carrying out efforts to rescue those involved and pray for everyone's safety.
+We will remain in close contact with federal, state, and local entities that are carrying out rescue efforts as we continue to assess and respond to this tragedy."

-CNN reported that that the Baltimore City Fire Department's communications director, Kevin Cartwright, said as many as 20 people and multiple vehicles were in the water.
+The Baltimore City Fire Department said earlier there were as many as 20 people and multiple vehicles were in the water.

 Earlier, the department told CBS News that at about 1:30 a.m., 911 calls started coming in saying a vessel had hit a bridge column.
 It was unclear how many vehicles were on the span but "there was surely a large tractor-trailer" on it.